 Some pepperoni rolls are deep fried.
 Boy, that’s the Erie way to make pepperoni balls that I remember and it’s delicious.
 However, I bake mine to cut out the fat.
 Trust me.
 I do realize these aren’t on the healthy food list, but at least I’m skipping the frying.

 When you are following the recipe, be sure to make it your own.
 I used mozzarella cheese today because I had it on hand.
-Sometimes I used cheddar or monteray jack.
-I have found that using 3 pieces of pepperoni uses up one whole pack of pepperoni.
+But sometimes I have used cheddar or Monterey jack.
+Moreover, I have found that using 3 pieces of pepperoni uses up one whole pack of pepperoni.
 Well…that is, minus a couple of extra pieces of pepperoni which I snack on.
-If you want your pepperoni rolls fuller of pepperoni, be sure to buy two packs.
+So if you want your pepperoni rolls fuller of pepperoni, be sure to buy two packs.

 When I make these, it’s always on a Sunday.
-We nibble on a few on Sunday afternoon.
+After all, we nibble on a few on Sunday afternoon.
 They refrigerate and re-heat for 10 seconds in the microwave so they are fantastic to take to work to eat with a salad at lunchtime.

 QUICK & EASY HOMEMADE PEPPERONI ROLLS: